 Variations:

 - Sun-Dried Tomato - This is a delicious addition to the recipe and will add a deep tomato flavor.
 I like adding this when I am using the pesto for salads.
 It adds a richness and depth of flavor that cuts through the veggies.
-I have also used this on my pasta salad!
+I have also used this on my Pasta Salad With Salami!

 - Roasted Red Pepper - Adding roasted red pepper will bring more of a pepper note to the pesto.
-I use this when topping a veggie like potatoes.
+I use this when topping a veggie like Crispy Smashed Potatoes.

 - Spinach - You can swap out the basil for spinach if you prefer.
 The flavor will change but the pistachio note will stay the same.